Three-Dimensional and Selective Displacement Sensing of a Levitated Nanoparticle via Spatial Mode Decomposition: Introduction

-In this work, we present a novel approach to displacement sensing that relies on decomposing the light scattered from a levitated nanoparticle in the appropriate basis of spatial modes.
-This allows us to passively and efficiently isolate contributions from all three translational DOFs without the need for direct measurement.
-This kind of filtering, which utilises properties of the scattered electric field rather than the scattered power, preserves the coherence of the collected light.
-Consequently, it holds promise for use in all-optical coherent feedback control schemes, which avoid the decoherence and back-action associated with a quantum measurement~\cite{lloyd_coherent_2000, zhang_quantum_2017, ernzer_optical_2023}.
-As a convenient demonstration of our method, we choose the linearly polarised (LP) mode basis of an optical fiber, encoding information on each translational DOF in the amplitude of a unique LP mode.
+We present a novel approach to displacement sensing that relies on decomposing the light scattered from a levitated nanoparticle in the appropriate basis of spatial modes.
+As a convenient demonstration of our method, we choose the linearly polarised (LP) mode basis of a commercially available spatial mode sorter \cite{noauthor_lpmux_nodate}, encoding information on each translational DOF in the amplitude modulations of a unique channel.
 The experimental setup relies on simple, telecommunication grade and commercially available components, providing a path towards a compact and fully integrated levitated optomechanical platform.
-Finally, we perform parametric feedback cooling~\cite{gieseler_subkelvin_2012}, achieving temperatures of ${(T_{x}, T_{y}, T_{z}) = (7, 100, 20)}$~mK at pressures of $5 \times 10^{-5}$~mbar, and show that our detection technique allows us to reach the measurement efficiencies necessary for realizing the 3D motional quantum ground state of a levitated nanoparticle.
+We perform parametric feedback cooling~\cite{gieseler_subkelvin_2012} to temperatures of ${(T_{x}, T_{y}, T_{z}) = (74.9, 260.3, 88.8)\pm(3.1, 4.5, 4.7)}$~mK at a pressure of $2.8\times 10^{-5}$~mbar and measure displacement sensitivities ($\sqrt{S_{\mathrm{imp}, x}}, \sqrt{S_{\mathrm{imp}, y}}, \sqrt{S_{\mathrm{imp}, z}}) = (17.5, 23.8, 10.0)\pm(0.9, 1.3, 0.5)$~fm~/~$\sqrt{\mathrm{Hz}}$.
+We show that this technique allows us to reach the measurement efficiencies necessary for realizing the 3D motional quantum ground state of a levitated nanoparticle.